-158. It was reasonably foreseeable to GECC that other, similarly situated parties to it, such as c.
-GECC Had an Extraordinary Financial Motivation for the Conspiracy to Continue no chance to get the Final Payment.
-However, GECC was in a "catch-22."
-Remaining silent meant not complying with its duties and obligations, promoting and permitting misrepresentations to permeate in the marketplace and getting paid from new cheated investors.
+149. GECC acted with malicious intent and evil motive, and its conduct was reprehensible, c.
+GECC Had an Extraordinary Financial Motivation for the Conspiracy to Continue had no chance to get the Final Payment.
+However, GECC was in a "catch-22" because remaining silent meant not correcting the false Recommendation Letter and getting paid from new cheated investors.

-159. Once GECC discovered the Conspiracy it knew that if the Conspiracy was revealed it had authorize Petters and Petters Capital to terminate the GECC Financing Statement.
+150. Once GECC discovered the Conspiracy, it knew that if the Conspiracy were revealed, it to terminate the GECC Financing Statement.
 Otherwise, GECC knew that it would be at risk of not retaining the Final Payment and the payments on the RedTag Line and its reputation would be harmed.

-160. GECC had an extraordinary economic motivation for the Conspiracy to continue and to d.
-GECC Had No Duty of Confidentiality Preventing Disclosure of the Fraud knowledge of the Conspiracy to the Palm Beach Funds, regulators, authorities or other third parties or from correcting the Recommendation Letter.
+151. GECC had an extraordinary economic motivation to authorize Petters and Petters Capital d.
+GECC Had No Duty of Confidentiality Preventing Disclosure of the Fraud knowledge of the Conspiracy to the Palm Beach Funds, regulators, governmental entities or authorities or other third parties or from correcting the Recommendation Letter.

-161. There was no contractual duty of disclosure preventing GECC from disclosing its e.
+152. There was no contractual duty of disclosure preventing GECC from disclosing its e.
 GECC's Special Knowledge